 Surprisingly, even with such easy access, many of us also don’t drink nearly enough water.
 Even if the water contains chemicals from municipal water sources, it is important to get enough (though there are filters that remove most chemicals easily).

 One easy way I make sure I get enough water is to start the day with a big glass of fresh lemon water.
-This helps the body hydrate at the beginning of the way, but has also been great for my digestion and skin!
+This helps the body hydrate at the beginning of the day, but has also been great for my digestion and skin!
 I also keep a mason jar of water or a water bottle with me throughout the day to remind me to drink and try to limit beverages like coffee or alcohol that don’t help hydration.

 It is easy to fall into the trap of thinking “if only I _____ I’d be happy,” but it turns out that the reverse is true.
-Rather than achievement or material things fueling happiness, having a positive outlook and being grateful can work to improve your health.
+Rather than achievement or material things fueling happiness, having a positive outlook and being grateful can work to improve health.

 Experts recommend starting a gratitude journal of a few things you are grateful for each day as a way to train the mind to focus on the positive.
 As a bonus, this can also help reduce stress (#1) and calm the mind (#2).